satishshinde2048/Notes-App/README.md

 - **Add Notes Per Group:**
   - Add rich text notes to any group you select.
   - Notes are saved by pressing the Enter key or clicking the Send icon in the input field.

-- **Persistent Storage:**
-  - Groups and notes are saved in browser storage (localStorage), so your data persists on reload.

 - **Meta Data (Timestamps):**
   - Each note shows created date and time, and when it was last updated.